XLearning-SCU/2021-NeurIPS-NCR/README.md

 # 2021-NeurIPS-NCR

-The code will soon released.
+The code will be soon released.